III. Notes to the Consolidated Balance Sheet

 Revolving Credit Facility

 MTU meets its financing requirements in its functional currency, the euro, principally through the uptake of loans, its convertible bond issue, and credit arrangements with banks (revolving credit facility).
 The group has access to overdraft facilities amounting to € 100.0 million made available by two banks.
 On December 1, 2010 MTU renegotiated the existing revolving credit facility, extending its term by five years.
 Of this line of credit, a total of € 12.4 million had been drawn down as bank guarantees in favor of third parties at December 31, 2011 (December 31, 2010: € 29.0 million).
 Other than this, as in 2010, the group did not draw down any further funds under its revolving credit facility.

 Any credit actually utilized is subject to interest at market index average rates plus an additional margin.
 Unused credit facilities are subject to a loan commitment fee.

-MTU has undertaken the obligation to ensure that certain financial indicators remain within defined boundaries throughout the contractual period of the promissory notes and until all final amounts payable in connection with the promissory notes have been settled in full, as well as for the overdraft facilities, as follows: MTU’s debt-equity ratio at the end of each quarter during the contractual period of each promissory note shall not exceed 2.5; the times interest earned ratio at the end of each quarter during the contractual period of each promissory note shall not lie below 4.0.
+MTU has undertaken to ensure that certain financial indicators (see below) remain within defined boundaries both for the revolving credit facility and throughout the contractual period of the promissory notes, and until all final amounts payable in connection with those notes have been settled in full: MTU’s debt-equity ratio at the end of each quarter during the contractual period of each promissory note shall not exceed 2.5; the times interest earned ratio at the end of each quarter during the contractual period of each promissory note shall not lie below 4.0.